 - Proposals for improving research integrity and quality;

 - Guidance and support for researchers.

-We welcome articles that are based on submissions to the Science and Technology Committee, including submissions by individuals, groups or organisations.
+We welcomed articles that are based on submissions to the Science and Technology Committee, including submissions by individuals, groups or organisations.
 Contributions from across the globe are invited.

-All articles should be submitted as Commentaries, which can be presented as thought-provoking opinion pieces or guidance documents.
-Take a look at the infographic detailing what Commentary articles should look like, including formatting instructions and word limits.
+Articles were submitted as Commentaries, which can be presented as thought-provoking opinion pieces or guidance documents.